slackapi/bolt-python/.github/ISSUE_TEMPLATE/01_question.md

 ## Requirements

 Please read the [Contributing guidelines](https://github.com/slackapi/bolt-python/blob/main/.github/contributing.md) and [Code of Conduct](https://slackhq.github.io/code-of-conduct) before creating this issue or pull request.
-By submitting, you are agreeing to the those rules.
+By submitting, you are agreeing to those rules.